wesleywerner/eureka-docs/source/cookbook/prefabs/index.rst

 Merging Vertices
 ----------------

-Copying a prefab into void space, like a door prefab, needs vertice merging.
+Copying a prefab into void space, like a door prefab, needs vertex merging.

 Select the door prefab in sector mode, press :kbd:`control-c`: